Knight shares surge on reports of potential deal offers

 But the firm, which uses computer models to match buy and sell orders in stocks and options, executing around 10 percent of U.S. volume, is well capitalized and would only pursue a deal if it created value for its shareholders and clients, Knight's chief executive said in an internal memo on Saturday.

-Getco was one of the firms involved in the $400 million rescue of Knight in August, led by Jefferies Group JEF.N.
-Others included Blackstone Group LP (BX.N), Stephens Inc, and financial services companies TD Ameritrade Holding Corp AMTD.N and Stifel Financial (SF.N).
+Getco was one of the firms involved in the $400 million rescue of Knight in August, led by Jefferies Group.
+Others included Blackstone Group LP, Stephens Inc, and financial services companies TD Ameritrade Holding Corp and Stifel Financial.

 As part of the deal, Getco investor General Atlantic, as well as Blackstone and TD Ameritrade, were given seats on Knight's board.